willizielke/FitnessWebAppDocumentation/CreateExercise.md

 # 4 Preconditions

 The user has to be logged in to the system.
-The user has to have navigated to the Training site
+The user has to have navigated to the Exercises site

 # 5 Postconditions